ddeliopoulos/CSC496-Team-Cloud-Project-DA/README.md

 The form was accessible through the browser.
 The IP address was: http://128.105.146.179/ (The experiment expired on CloudLab, we weren't gotten back to for an extension, we had it for over a month working properly).
 On the technical report, there will be clear directions on establishing the proper OpenStack environment and below are the details on installing Apache2 and MySQL.

 ## Installing Apache2
-This is installed under an instance created off of OpenStack hosted by Cloudlab using an ubuntu 18.04 server.
+This is installed under an instance created off of OpenStack hosted by Cloudlab using an ubuntu 18.04 server(information in Technical Report).

 ##### Update your local package index and install the apache2 package:
  ```